jamesjrnkhata/jamesjrnkhata.github.io/_posts/software_projects/2019-03-18-Neural Network MLP Encoder.md

 The system was supposed to take a four-unit input pattern encode it using the hidden layer and output a four-unit output pattern as shown in the table below.

+<span class="custom-tablecaption">Table 1: Input to Desired Output patterns for the 4-2-4 Encoder</span>

 | Input Pattern | Desired Output Pattern |
 | ------------- | ---------------------- |
 | 1  0  0  0 | 1  0  0  0 |